 MOOCs are an excellent choice if you are a senior in high school or anyone interested in higher education.
 If you're unsure of what to major in, MOOCs offer a window into a wide range of fields.
 They offer an opportunity to dabble in subjects you think you'd like to pursue, allowing you to decide if you like the subject matter before you start paying a significant amount for your education.
 There's no need to waste valuable money and time on college courses that aren’t a good fit for you.

 MOOCs can also be a great addition or supplement to your learning.
 For instance, if you are majoring in computer science, but your school doesn't offer much in the way of cyber security coursework, you can fill in that gap in your skillset on your own time.
 You might also take a MOOC as a way to get a jump on your next term's courses.
 For instance, you could take a course on penetration testing while on winter break and then have an edge when your next cyber security course starts in January.
+MOOCs are an entry point to help get you some education in the field of cybersecurity, but a MOOC will not replace the benefits of getting a cybersecurity degree.

 School-Provided Online Courses